 Magnesium, phosphorus, and calcium keep the bones strong and healthy.
 Besan is a good source of these nutrients.

 The Glycemic index is the rate at which consumed food increases the body’s sugar level.
-The GI of besan is just 6, whereas the besan flour made from it has a GI of 10.
+The glycemic index of besan is just 6, whereas the besan flour made from it has a GI of 10.
 Food made with besan has a GI of about 28-30, which makes it good for consumption for people with diabetes.

 Since the GI of besan is low, the carbohydrates will be absorbed slowly by the blood, which will prevent increase of blood sugar levels to alarming heights in persons with diabetes.
 Thus, we can say that GI is a crucial factor to be considered in any food when deciding whether it is good for diabetes.
 Hence, we can conclude that besan flour is good for diabetes.